nikos/pingbot/README.md

 To setup the initial HTTP resources you might want to copy `conf/initial-data-sample.yml` over to `conf/initial-data.yml` containing your individual server setup to monitor.
 This configuration is read in at the very first time you start pingbot.

+Before you can start the Play! application, you need to resolve the dependent modules by executing:

+    play deps

-Now start pingbot by running:
+Now you are ready to start pingbot by running:

     play run